 It is naive to assume that all lessors would win a negotiation for a clause lacking a reasonableness standard.
-Even if one were to assume that lessors would win such a negotiation, California already has a built in statutory protection against lessors making massive use of clauses taking away the reasonableness standard.
-Cal.
-Civ.
-Code Section 1951.4 allows the lessor to use the important lock-in remedy upon breach and abandonment by the tenant only if the lease permits the tenant to transfer, subject only to limits that meet a reasonableness standard.
-This section is discussed below.
-Some lawyers feel that this remedy is so important that it makes any discussion of Kendall and sole discretion standards moot.
+Even if one were to assume that lessors would win such a negotiation, California already has a built in statutory protection against lessors making massive use of clauses taking away the

 Another factor to consider is the remedy of a lessor for violation of the restraint by a tenant.
 California appears to limit the lessor to a forfeiture remedy.
-180 This is traditionally viewed more favorably than a disabling restraint which would nullify an attempted transfer.
-181 change the rule against restraints on alienation and take away freedom of contract by prohibiting an express provision for sole discretion.
-182 The Restatement position reflects these conclusions.
-183
+180 This is traditionally viewed more favorably than a disabling restrain which would nullify an attempted transfer.
+181

 There appears to be good reason to impose a reasonableness standard in the absence of an express contrary agreement of the parties.
-There does not appear to be a compelling reason to
+There does not appear to be a compelling reason to change the rule against restraints on alienation and take away freedom of contract by prohibiting an express provision for sole discretion.
+The Restatement position reflects these conclusions.
+183